zxuhan/llm-router/README.md

   fuzz-tested against a brute-force oracle.
 - A safety valve that spills traffic away from saturated workers even when they would otherwise be the prefix-cache winner.
+- A per-backend circuit breaker that opens after consecutive 5xx / transport failures and auto-resets after a cooldown; every strategy filters unhealthy backends out of its candidate pool (ADR 0007).
 - A reproducible synthetic-trace generator (`cmd/gen-traces`) and a concurrent replay harness (`cmd/replay`) so the comparisons in `docs/results.md` can be regenerated end-to-end.
-- An in-process benchmark (`cmd/bench`) that runs all four strategies against the same trace and emits a comparison report.
-No external workers required.
+- An in-process benchmark (`cmd/bench`) that runs all four strategies against the same trace and emits a comparison report, plus an orchestrated `bench/scripts/real-llm.sh` that runs the same comparison against real `llama-server` workers (with fresh workers per strategy to avoid KV-cache carryover) and a Python script that renders a latency CDF.
+- Microbenchmarks (`go test -bench`) for `Router.Choose`: round-robin is 8 ns / 0 allocs at N=2; even prefix-aware on a 4 KB prompt with 16
+  workers is ~9 us, vastly cheaper than the LLM call itself.

 ## Architecture (one screen)